gioblu/PJ102/README.md

 - Select Tools->Burn bootloader
 - Open `PJ102.ino`
 - Upload the program
-- Insert the chip in the [PJ102](https://www.pjon-technologies.com/collections/pj100-hardware/products/pjon-sensor-102)
+- Insert the ATtiny85 in the socket

+[PJ102](https://www.pjon-technologies.com/collections/pj100-hardware/products/pjon-sensor-102) should be ready for use

+### How to configure it
+With the [Console](software/Console/Console.ino) example and an Arduino compatible device it is possible to input configuration and request samples with an easy to use console interface:

 - Program an Arduino with `Console.ino`
 - Connect the [PJ102](https://www.pjon-technologies.com/collections/pj100-hardware/products/pjon-sensor-102) with the arduino
 - Open the serial monitor